brick/varexporter/README.md

 This makes the code ready to be executed in a PHP file―or eval(), for that matter.

-### `VarExporter::ALLOW_REFLECTION`

-Allows classes with a constructor or non-public properties to be exported using reflection.

-By default, `export()` will refuse to handle such objects and throw an exception.
-Set this flag to allow it.

-*Note that even when this flag is not set, reflection may still be used to create an empty shell for `__unserialize()`.*

 ### `VarExporter::SKIP_DYNAMIC_PROPERTIES`

 Skips dynamic properties on custom classes in the output.
 By default, any dynamic property set on a custom class is